HotPatcher: A open source UE resource hot patching tool

 UE4Editor.exe PROJECT.uproject -run=HotShaderPatch -config="export-shaderpatch-config.json"

-The files received by their -config parameter can all be exported from the editor using the plugin.
+The -config parameter files they receive can be exported from the editor via the plugin.

 Editor Support (UE4.23+)